-The Rising Tide of Self-Service Digital Signage and Why You Should Dive In
+Rising Tide Self-Service Digital Signage: Why Dive in?

 Should it be due to perceived public attitude towards touch screens, employee job security, unfamiliarity with new solutions, or mere insensitivity towards providing more effective customer service, there are a handful of reasons why you might be letting the grass grow under your feet when it comes to adding self-service digital signage to your business.
 But unless you are holding a joker close to your chest that can turn the tables upside down, the obvious next move in the game of customer service has to be adopting self-service digital signage.
 What are the grounds for this claim?
 Read on.